 Board of Directors

-The Board of Directors meet on the fourth Monday of each month at 6pm.
+The Board of Directors meet on the fourth Monday of each month at 5:30pm.
 Your comments are always welcome.
 To participate in our “Public Comment” portion of the meeting, please register at Two Rivers Community School at least 7 days prior to the scheduled board meeting or you may forward your letter to: Board of Directors; Two Rivers Community School; 1018 Archie Carroll Rd, Boone, NC 28607.
-Minutes can be reviewed here.

 Hannah Reeder is an instructor in the Curriculum & Instruction department in the College of Education at Appalachian State University.
 She also is the director of High Country Academy, a private tutoring academy and learning center in Boone.
 Prior to her current roles, Dr. Reeder has been an elementary school teacher and administrator.
 Her research and professional interests focus on supporting new teachers.
 Dr. Reeder earned her bachelor’s and master’s degrees from Appalachian State University and her doctorate degree from East Tennessee State University.
 She is passionate about educating children and is excited about her role on the board of directors at Two Rivers.

-Paulette Marty is an Associate Professor of Theatre and Director of the General Education Program at Appalachian State University.
+Paulette Marty is an Associate Professor of Theatre at Appalachian State University.
 She and her husband John have two children who attend Two Rivers.
-As Director of General Education, Paulette has helped develop curricula and related university-wide policies, as well as helped coordinate program-level assessment.
+In her former position as Director of General Education at Appalachian State, Paulette helped develop curricula and related university-wide policies, as well as helped coordinate program-level assessment.
 As a teacher at Appalachian State, Paulette has created and revised upper-division and lower-division courses in both Theatre and Honors.
-She also established a successful study abroad program in England and France.
-In the areas of creative activity and research, Paulette has served as a director and dramaturg for theatre productions at Appalachian and other universities and has published articles on Elizabethan performance.
+She also established a successful study abroad program in Europe.
+In the areas of creative activity and research, Paulette has served as a director and dramaturg for theatre productions at Appalachian and other universities and has published articles on Elizabethan performance and contemporary theatre artists.
 She received a B.A. from the College of St. Benedict, an M.A. from the University of Warwick, and a Ph.D. from the University of Wisconsin-Madison.

 Sallie spent her life moving all over the world, never staying anywhere for very long.
 Finally, she has found a home that she wants to stay in, here in the High Country.
 Teaching and family therapy have been her callings.
 She loves both!
 Children are extremely important to her, but she never realized how important until she had her own.
 She has 4 children- 3 girls and one boy.
 Only her youngest, Xander, is still at home and probably always will be.
 Xander has autism and has opened her eyes to love, patience, family dynamics and alternative methods of teaching and living.
 On a lighter note, she loves clothes and boots!
 She thinks that how we present ourselves, both in clothing and attitude, can have a huge impact on our own lives and others.
 She loves to make days brighter.
 TRCS has become her home.
 Working here is a pleasure, because of the students, the staff and the parents.
 Please feel free to contact her if she can be of help in any way.